 Woodwind instruments of various lengths make the recorder family.
-Part of it are the Garklein recorder of 15 cm length as well as the 188 cm long sub-bass.
-The British king Henry VIII (16th century) owned a collection of more than 100 recorders!
+Part of it are the smallest playable recorder, the Garklein recorder of 17 cm length, the 188 cm long Sub-Bass and as well as the largest recorder in the world, the Subcontrabass with a length of 2.45m.
+The British King Henry VIII (16th century) owned a collection of more than 100 recorders!

 Who: children from 1st grade, adolescents, adults